 The Office of Cannabis Management will take over the licensing, regulation and enforcement of the low-dose hemp-derived market on March 1, 2025.

-Will liquor stores be allowed to sell hemp-derived products?
+Are liquor stores allowed to sell hemp-derived products?

-Yes, starting May 31, 2023.
+Yes, since May 31, 2023.
 The bill adds lower-potency hemp edibles and beverages to the short list of items liquor stores are allowed to sell.

 Expungement and social equity